 Popular Skills for Translator

-Survey takers working as Translators report using a large range of professional skills.
+Survey results imply that Translators deploy a substantial tool kit of skills at work.
 Most notably, facility with Localization and Translation, Arabic Language, and Editing are correlated to pay that is significantly above average, leading to increases of 27 percent, 25 percent, and 23 percent, respectively.
 Skills that are correlated to lower pay, on the other hand, include Russian Language and Spanish Language.
-Most people who know English Language also know French Language and Japanese Language.
+Those educated in English Language tend to be well versed in French Language and Japanese Language.